Peter Brock: Lifestyle

 Brock, who lived hard in his early years, changed his lifestyle considerably after the failed 1984 Le Mans attempt left him physically and emotionally drained.

 After his return from Le Mans, Brock began to consult Melbourne-based chiropractor Eric Dowker.
-He gave up alcohol and cigarettes and became a vegetarian, 5 years after that he became a vegan.
+He gave up alcohol and cigarettes and became a vegetarian; five years later he became a vegan.
 Eventually he returned to being a vegetarian.

 Death

 On 8 September 2006, while driving in the Targa West '06 rally, Brock was 3 km from the finish of the second stage of the race at Gidgegannup, about 40 km from Perth, Western Australia, when he skidded off a downhill left-hand bend on Clenton Road for over 50 m in his 2001 Daytona Sportscar and hit a tree sideways, in the driver's door.
 The 61-year-old Brock died within a couple of minutes of the impact.
 His co-driver, Mick Hone, was taken to hospital in a serious but stable condition.
 Video footage of the crash (provided by a fan and the in-car camera) was reviewed by Western Australian police to help determine the cause of the crash.
 Coroner Alastair Hope decided that his death was caused by high speed and that no coronial inquest would be held.
-The video has never been released to the public.
+The video was not released to the public.

 Brock's children accepted the offer of a Victorian state funeral, with former partner Bev telling ABC Radio: